Office Hours:

 Selected Publications

 Williamson, McCaffrey, Premkumar, Mishtal, Cogburn, Howes-Mishel, and Lowe.
 2022.
-“CAR (Council for the Anthropology of Reproduction) Statement on the Reversal of Roe v.
+“CAR (Council on Anthropology and Reproduction) Statement on the Reversal of Roe v.
 Wade”.
 Rapid Response Series, Medical Anthropology Quarterly. https://medanthroquarterly.org/rapid-response/2022/08/car-statement-on-…

 Classes